ut-ras/Mercury-2016/Meeting-Notes.md

 The strategies decided upon were fed from lessons learned of the 2015 Mercury team.

 * Forward bias all coding tasks for longer testing and integration times
-* Implement two separate timelines for Mercury administrative processes and Mercury robotic design
+* Implement two timelines for Mercury administrative processes and robot design milestones
 * Reduce lead times on ordering parts